 Welcome to Epicodus!
 We're so excited you're here.
 Before class begins, there are some things we'd like you to know to make the most of your time with us.
 We'll start with the big picture.

 Any experienced developer will tell you that the more you learn about programming, the more you realize just how little you know.
-Being a developer is not about learning a fixed set of skills that you can apply for the rest of your career, and that understanding fundamentally shapes how we structure Epicodus.
-We believe that the languages, tools, and approaches you'll learn here are much less important than the general skills of solving problems.
+The specific languages, tools, and approaches you'll learn here are much less important than the general skills of solving problems.

 Successful programmers embrace the limitations of what they can know, and get good at figuring out what they don't know.
 They develop a mindset in which not knowing the answer isn't a source of anxiety, but rather an opportunity to learn and explore.